Everything You Need to Know About Pet Insurance

 The maximum sum that a pet insurance provider will reimburse a policyholder over the pet’s lifetime.
 Certain plans and providers apply lifetime limits and others do not.

 Health conditions that arise or become symptomatic before a policy’s start date or during its waiting period.
-Pre-existing conditions are never covered by pet insurance, but definitions for “pre-existing” may vary.
+Pre-existing conditions are typically not covered by pet insurance, but PetPartners offers coverage for “commonly excluded symptoms and conditions such as cancer, urinary tract infections, chronic ear infections, gastrointestinal issues, and more” in certain states after a 365-day waiting period.

 The period before a policy’s benefits kick in.
 Medical expenses incurred during this period are not covered under the policy.